Venue Capacity Guide: Event Furniture Planning

 Chiavari Banqueting Chair – Limewash

-The standard banqueting chair for weddings and formal dinners.
-Pairs with all round table sizes.
+The industry-standard banqueting chair for weddings and formal dinners.
+Pairs perfectly with all round table sizes.

 £32.00 ex-VAT